reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 airborne transmission of respiratory infections is the lack of established methods for the detection of airborne respiratory microorganisms
 10.351818372 seconds
 ```
 The above script is a slightly modified transformers default pipeline for BERT QA, and running it on the server takes 10 seconds.
-The server is latest 12th Gen Intel(R) Core(TM) i9-12900K, [full cpuinfo](https://gist.github.com/AlexMikhalev/354ddc3094b0d3b95b11a411ea000a5a).
+The server is the latest 12th Gen Intel(R) Core(TM) i9-12900K, [full cpuinfo](https://gist.github.com/AlexMikhalev/354ddc3094b0d3b95b11a411ea000a5a).

 ```
 time curl -i -H "Content-Type: application/json" -X POST -d '{"search":"Who performs viral transmission among adults"}' http://localhost:8080/qasearch